CDAlecsa/Optimization-Algorithms-III/README.md

 - Polyak method (explicit method)
 - Runge Kutta integrator

+Objective functions :
+- 1D
+- linear 2D
+- Rosenbrock
+- a 2D sin type function that satisfies the PL inequality, from the article 'A geometric integration approach to smooth optimisation:
+Foundations of the discrete gradient method' by M.J.
+Ehrhardt et. al.

 The '.mw' files are made in Maple.
 These files contain the integrals from the RHS of the Strang splitting and Strang with Predictor-Corrector (for the 1D objective function) and the exact solution for the linear system of ODE's (in the 2D folder).
+Also, for Rosenbrock and 2D sin-type function, the '.mw' files contains the computed integrals that are used in '.py' files for the Newton methods for solving implicit systems.